Use plug-ins to extend business processes

 These are the main advantages of plug-ins:

 - Plug-ins perform well.
-A well written plug-in provides the most performant way to apply business logic.
+A well written plug-in provides the most performant way to apply custom business logic.

 - Plug-ins are powerful.
-Many developers would prefer to use the skills and knowledge they possess to define logic and use the capabilities to work directly with the organization service or external services in code.
+Many developers would prefer to use the skills and knowledge they possess to define logic and use the capabilities to work directly with the organization web service or external services in code.
 An experienced plug-in developer can be very productive.

 Disadvantages of plug-ins